StoglRobotics-forks/ma_demos/dds_profiles/README.md

 ***
 ##  Eclipse Zenoh: [Documentation](https://zenoh.io/docs/getting-started/first-app/) | [Repo](https://github.com/eclipse-zenoh)
 ### Installation:
 !!!
 Zenoh (zenohd) depends on systemd.
 However systemd is not present by default inside docker.
 So the following won't work out of the box.
 You first have to install systemd inside docker !!!
-How to instal is described [here](https://zenoh.io/blog/2021-04-28-ros2-integration/) or in more detail in the [github repo](https://github.com/eclipse-zenoh/zenoh-plugin-dds#How-to-install-it)
+How to install is described [here](https://zenoh.io/blog/2021-04-28-ros2-integration/) or in more detail in the [github repo](https://github.com/eclipse-zenoh/zenoh-plugin-dds#How-to-install-it)
 1. `echo "deb [trusted=yes] https://download.eclipse.org/zenoh/debian-repo/ /" | sudo tee -a /etc/apt/sources.list > /dev/null`
 2. `sudo apt update`
 3. `sudo apt install zenoh zenoh-plugin-dds zenoh-bridge-dds`.